mirror/dd-wrt/src/router/opennds/docs/source/walledgarden.rst

 OpenWrt Walled Garden
 *********************

-The additional dependencies are the ipset and dnsmasq-full packages.
+The additional dependencies are the ipset (openWrt 23.03.x and earlier) and dnsmasq-full packages.
 Install these by running the following commands:

 .. code::

  opkg update
- opkg install ipset
- opkg remove dnsmasq
- opkg install dnsmasq-full
+ opkg install ipset (not required for OpenWrt 23.05.x and onwards) opkg remove dnsmasq opkg install dnsmasq-full